 We forget too easily the other person is coming from a distinct place separate from us.
 It’s only when we take the time to get to know each other, build relationships, be willing to accept what we understand and don’t understand regarding the other that true intimacy and understanding can take place.

-Posted on February 14, 2017, in Lent and tagged #backgrounds, #choosewisely, #conflict, #conflictresolution, #intimacy, #nurture, #resolution, #resolve, #wisdom, Listen, Nature.
+Posted on February 14, 2017, in Mindfulness and tagged #backgrounds, #choosewisely, #conflict, #conflictresolution, #intimacy, #nurture, #resolution, #resolve, #wisdom, Listen, Nature.
 Bookmark the permalink.
 Leave a comment.